maximilianofried/mlops_pipeline_chest_cancer_clasification/README.md

 dvc for pipeline tracking

-model evaluation with mlflow integration for different experiments and managing stages
+model evaluation with mlflow integration for different experiments and managing stages.